dirkkelly/ffakeron/README.md

 # Fakeron

-Adds the module Faker::SwansonIpsum, giving you endless hours of fun with Ron Swanson Quotes
+Adds the module Faker::SwansonIpsum, Faker::SwansonQuote giving you endless hours of fun with Ron Swanson idioms.

 ## Why?